Schedule Commands

 status command

-Print the status on all the installed schedules of the selected profile or profiles.
+Print the status of all installed schedules for the selected profile(s).